Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 | Women reporting burnout vs. men | 46% vs. 37% | Perk/TravelPerk workplace survey | 2025 |

-| Journaling effectiveness for mental health | 68% of interventions effective | PMC, systematic review & meta-analysis | 2022* |
+| Journaling effectiveness for mental health | 68% of interventions effective | PMC (Sohal et al.), systematic review & meta-analysis | 2022* |

-| Gratitude journaling — well-being improvement | Up to 10% | PNAS, meta-analysis of 145 studies across 28 countries | 2024–2025 |
+| Gratitude journaling: well-being effect | Small but real (Hedges’ g ≈ 0.19) | PNAS, meta-analysis of 145 studies across 28 countries | 2025 |

 Stats marked with * are older than 2 years but represent the most recent available data on the topic.